MicrosoftDocs/azure-devops-docs/docs/organizations/audit/azure-devops-auditing.md

    ![Auditing preview page](media/azure-devops-auditing/access-audit-log-red-box-preview.png)

 4. If you don't see Auditing in Organization settings, then you don't have access to view audit events.
-Outside of the Project Collection Administrators group, you can give permissions to other users and groups, so that they can view the auditing pages.
-Select **Permissions**, and then find the group or users to provide auditing access to.
+Project Collection Administrators group can give permissions to other users and groups so that they can view the auditing pages.
+To do so, select **Permissions**, and then find the group or users to provide auditing access to.

    ![Screenshot of highlighted Permissions tab.](media/azure-devops-auditing/select-permissions-preview.png)